Madsen (band): Music

 Madsen's music contains elements of punk and rock, and includes sequences ranging from quiet reflection to passionate displays of emotion.
 Many fans say the band's lyrics are insightful and well-developed, as they reflect a wide variety of themes and subjects —- including "you, me, the world, the sky, hell, heaven, and everything else."
 Madsen's upbeat songs and passionate vocals are said to be a major factor in their relative success in Germany.

 Madsen's style of music reminds some of a former popular German group, Tocotronic, and many music critics see the band as a new hope for the German music market.

 Political views

 While the band has not taken any specific positions on political issues, they are known for their anti-racist views.
-The band members can be seen wearing anti-fascist T-shirts with slogans such as "Nazis Raus" ("Nazis get out").
+The band members can be seen wearing anti-fascist T-shirts with slogans such as "Nazis Raus" ("Nazis out").
 They also starred in the DVD film "Kein Bock auf Nazis" ("No room for Nazis") along with other prominent German bands such as Die Ärzte, ZSK, Beatsteaks and Wir sind Helden.